Skip to content

 Invoice

-An Invoice in Salesforce is a record representing a billing document sent to a customer for goods or services delivered.
+An Invoice in Salesforce is a record that represents a billing document a company sends to a customer for products or services delivered.

 Invoice record for an Acme Corporation order with status, balance due, billing address, and related orders and payments.